Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of transport is rated as good, with residents typically located approximately 229 meters from the nearest transport stop.
-On average, there are 33 trips per day across all routes, which equates to roughly one weekly trip per individual stop.
+On average, there are 33 trips per day across all routes, which equates to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport